sf-wdi-37/queues/README.md

 1. How would you implement a queue **with a linked list**?
 Where would you decide the front of the queue would be?
 How would you `enqueue` something to the end of the queue?
 How would you `dequeue` something from the front of the queue?

  <details><summary>super stuck? click for an answer...</summary>
- > You'd need to store the tail.
-The "front" could be the head of the linked list.
+ > The "front" could be the head of the linked list.
 The "back" could be the tail.
 You could enqueue by `append`ing to the tail.
 You could dequeue by deleting and returning the head node.
  </details>

 1. **Stretch:** How would you implement a queue with a fixed-size array?